Lil’ Kim strikes back: ‘I am the blueprint’

 “No disrespect, no shade, but I’m not going to answer [that] question because I think that’s kinda corny,” she says adamantly.
 “I don’t know how to answer that.”

-The question concerned the public’s ongoing fixation with the “Queen Bee.”
-Kim hasn’t released an official studio album since 2006’s The Naked Truth, but she still maintains a certain inescapable presence in hip-hop.
+That question concerned the public’s ongoing fixation with the “Queen Bee.”
+Kim hasn’t released an official studio album since 2005’s The Naked Truth, but she still maintains a certain inescapable presence in hip-hop.
 She looms.
 But that fixation has manifest itself in a myriad of not-so-flattering ways in recent years: like constant scrutiny about her numerous plastic surgeries, dismissals of her career since the death of her mentor, The Notorious B.I.G., and her highly publicized feud with Young Money rapper Nicki Minaj.

 So far in 2013, she and her team engaged in a war-of-words with notorious smear merchants MediaTakeOut over photos of Kim that they say were digitally altered to make her look laughable.
 Kim also snapped on Peter Rosenberg of Hot 97 when, during a call-in interview with Kim and her protégée, Tiffany Foxx, the conversation switched to Minaj.
 “This is the reason why females can’t do this.
 You have a nice shot at helping to introduce somebody who is a new artist and very special,” Kim said at the time, chastising the radio host.
 “And you want to bring in some mess.
 Don’t do that.”